 - Available in 2 colors and styles

 - The back of the shoe might rub slightly.

-Specifically engineered for nurses, these brown leather nursing shoes come with shock-absorbing outsoles that repel all kinds of fluids and are easy to clean.
+Specifically engineered for nurses, these brown leather nursing clogs come with shock-absorbing outsoles that repel all kinds of fluids and are easy to clean.
 You will have no problem wearing them for long hours as the supportive insole cushioning is designed to sustain prolonged standing and walking.
-Crafted with genuine leather that makes the shoes highly durable and a synthetic sole that creates a water-resistant barrier, these are ideal for work and charming enough to pair with casual outfits.
-The toe box is quite roomy, which is an essential quality because staying on your feet all day can lead to swelling.
+Crafted with genuine leather that makes these shock-absorbing shoes highly durable and a synthetic sole that creates a water-resistant barrier, these are ideal for work and charming enough to pair with casual outfits.
+The toe box of these supportive nursing shoes is quite roomy, which is an essential quality because staying on your feet all day can lead to swelling.